ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-overview.md

 ![Isolated recovery environment overview](../../images/veeam-cr-sa-overview-ire.svg){: caption="Figure 2.
 Isolated recovery environment overview" caption-side="bottom"}

 The isolated recovery solution architecture uses a vCenter Server instance in an air-gapped recovery environment separate from the production environment.
-It is managed and accessed by using a segregated team of cyber-recovery specialists.
+It is managed and accessed by using a separate team of cyber-recovery specialists.
 Key elements of the solution architecture include:

 * A vCenter Server instance used for cyber-recovery tasks only, deployed in an {{site.data.keyword.cloud_notm}} account restricted to cyber-recovery activities.
 * The vCenter Server instance does not host production or disaster recovery workloads.
 * The vCenter Server instance includes an edge cluster to host Juniper® vSRX appliances to protect vCenter Server instance networks.
 It also provides a network air gap between the production environment and the isolated recovery environment.
-* A Veeam instance under segregated management used for cyber recovery only.
+* A Veeam instance under separate management used for cyber recovery only.
 * An immutable repository based on the Veeam Linux hardened repository hosted on an {{site.data.keyword.cloud_notm}} bare metal server.
 * The solution architecture does not preclude any of the vCenter Server options such as Caveonix, Entrust, and vRealize Operations™.
 * Sandboxes can be provisioned by using VMware NSX-T™ overlay segments to provide network-isolated zones to mount cyber-recovery backups for inspection by your cyber toolsets.